Are we surprised to find SMBHs with JWST at z > 9?: Great expectations and amazing confirmations

 In the SE model, even light BH seeds grow more efficiently and the mass gap disappears\footnote{We note here that in our merger-driven SE accretion model light BH seeds grow more efficiently than predicted by other studies (see e.g. \citealt{smith2018}).
 We will return to this point in section \ref{sec:conclusions}.}.
 However, there is a luminosity gap, with two disjoint, parallel diagonal tracks, reflecting the short duration of the SE phase, which shift part of the systems on the upper track.
 The comparison with the diagonal dashed lines shows that systems on the upper track are characterized by Eddington ratios in the range $1 \lesssim \lambda_{\rm Edd} = L_{\rm bol}/L_{\rm Edd} \lesssim 10$, while systems on the lower track have $\lambda_{\rm Edd} \lesssim 0.01 - 0.1$, smaller than in the EL model.
 The upper track becomes progressively less populated with cosmic time, due to the decreasing number of galaxy major mergers and their decreasing gas content (see also \citealt{pezzulli2016} for a similar finding).

 As expected, in the SE model the number of detectable systems is larger than in the EL model, particularly at the highest redshift, where most of the systems are detectable when accreting at SE rates.
-Since BH growth is faster in the SE model, CEERS and JADES are predicted to observe systems with a broader range of BH masses, at all redshifts, with JADES reaching the limit of the initial heavy BH seed mass at $z \lesssim 11$, with a few systems even crossing this limit at $z \sim 7 - 9$.
+Since BH growth is faster in the SE model, CEERS and JADES are predicted to observe systems with a broader range of BH masses, at all redshifts, with JADES reaching the limit of the initial heavy BH seed mass at $z \lesssim 11$, with a few systems even crossing this limit at $z \sim 7 - 9$, hence potentially probing BHs originated from lighter BH seeds.
 At lower redshifts, SE accreting BHs with masses $\sim 10^5 M_\odot$ become progressively rarer, as these systems have already grown, loosing memory of their initial BH seed mass \citep{valiante2018observability}.
-Among the sample of AGNs detected by JWST, the BH mass and luminosity of systems at $z \sim 5$ are consistent with predictions of the EL model, but the remaining systems at $z \sim 5$, and of most of the sources at $z \geq 7$ are better reproduced by the SE model.
+Among the sample of AGNs detected by JWST, the BH mass and luminosity of a systems at $z \sim 5$ are broadly consistent with predictions of the EL model, but most of the sources at $z \geq 7$ are better reproduced by the SE model.

 The distribution of simulated systems in the BH mass - stellar mass plane for the EL and the SE models is shown in Fig. \ref{fig:mbhmstar}, using the same color-coding adopted in Fig.\ref{fig:mbhlbol}.
 In the $z \sim 5$ panels, we also show the sample of local broad-line AGNs (light purple data points) from \citet{reines2015}, and their best fit relation (gray shaded region), together with the updated fit to the larger sample from \citet{greene2020} (azure shaded region).
+We stress that - while pre-JWST observations based on dynamical mass measurements of $z \simeq 6$ quasars suggested a strong evolution of the relation with redshift (see \citealt{fan2022} for a recent review) - recent NIRCam/NIRSpec observations of two quasar at $z \sim 6 - 7$ show that their location in the black hole mass - stellar mass plane is consistent with the distribution at low redshift \citep{ding2022}, suggesting that the most massive BHs inhabit the most massive galaxies\footnote{We note here that the inferred relation at $z \simeq 6$ is strongly affected by potential selection biases and by using gas tracers \citep{volonteri2011, lupi2019}, and that massive quasar hosts were indeed expected by evolutionary scenarios that attempt to reproduce their inferred large dust masses \citep{valiante2014}.}.